 - Kidneys: increased drinking, large urine clumps in the litter box, vomiting

-- Eyes (retinas): Sudden blindness including bumping into furniture, missing jumps, walking along walls for direction
+- Eyes (retinas): Sudden blindness including bumping into furniture, missing jumps, walking along walls to help with direction

 What Causes Hypertension in Cats

 High blood pressure in cats can be related to a number of factors.
-The most common form of feline hypertension is termed ‘idiopathic hypertension’ which means the cause cannot be identified.
-In some cases, cats with kidney disease will also develop high blood pressure.
+Some cats with kidney disease will develop high blood pressure.
 This can occur because the kidneys play a role in controlling blood pressure.
 When the kidneys are damaged, the cat’s blood pressure may increase.
-Cats with heart disease may also develop high blood pressure, which can result in damage to the heart.
-A number of other conditions, such as hyperthyroidism, can contribute to high blood pressure which is why routine check-ups are so important for your cat.
+A number of other conditions, including heart disease and hyperthyroidism, can also contribute to high blood pressure in cats.
+In some cases, the cause cannot be identified and this is termed ‘idiopathic hypertension.’

 Testing for Feline Hypertension